Concordium/concordium.github.io/source/shared/net/mobile-wallet/export-import-mw.rst

 #.
 Choose a password with a minimum of 6 characters to encrypt your export.
 Make sure to choose a secure password and keep it safe.
 Anyone with the password will be able to unlock the export and make transfers from your account.
 Tap **Continue**.

 #.
-Choose an option for sending or saving the export file such as Mail.
+Choose an option for sending or saving the export file, such as Mail.

 Concordium strongly recommends that you store the backup file in a safe location and not on the phone itself.
 It's also vital that you keep the password to the backup file safe.
 Anyone with access to the file can gain access to your crypto assets.
+Concordium is not able to recover backup passwords.

 |